One of the questions that I receive more often, from readers who love to travel with kids, is a recommendation for the best stroller for travel.

 Best travel stroller for durability: Maclaren quest

-An excellent lightweight stroller in terms of comfort and features.
+An excellent lightweight stroller in terms of comfort and features, our kids used it from baby age to toddler years.
 This has been our go-to stroller for all our trips and quickly became an everyday favourite at home too.
 We recommend it as the best travel stroller in the mid-budget range.

 Maclaren quest main selling points are: